-Compass Diversified (NYSE:CODI) is an investment holding company set up under the Investment Companies Act of 1940.
-As such it operates without paying federal corporate income taxes, meaning that CODI has more cash for dividend payments to investors.
+Here is a stock from another company that perhaps you haven’t had the fortune to know: Compass Diversified (NYSE:CODI).
+It’s an investment holding company set up under the Investment Company Act of 1940.
+As such it operates without federal corporate income taxes, providing further cash for dividend payments to investors.

-Compass Diversified continues to deliver with shares generating a total return over the past five years of 62.1% for an average annual equivalent return of 9.9%.
+Compass Diversified continues to deliver.
+Over the past five years shares have generated a total return of 70.3% for an average annual equivalent return of 11.2%.

 TPG Specialty Lending (TSLX)

 Revenues are up on a tear with the trailing year climbing by 24.2%.
-Its net interest margin, which measure the difference in funding costs against interest earnings, is running at 10% and it keeps its efficiency ratio humming at a profitable 31.5% which means that it costs only 32 cents to earn each dollar of revenue.
+Its net interest margin is running at 10% and it keeps its efficiency ratio humming at a profitable 31.5% — which means it costs 31.5 cents to earn each dollar of revenue.

-In addition, since it is also set up under the Investment Companies Act of 1040 and the Small Business Investment Incentives Act of 1980 — it avoids federal income taxes — leaving more cash to feed that dividend.
-The company is cheaply run with great margins and a great dividend stream, making for a good value right now.
+In addition, since it is set up under the Investment Company Act of 1940 and the Small Business Investment Incentives Act of 1980, it avoids federal income taxes.
+This leaves more cash to feed that dividend.
+So, the company is cheaply run with great margins and a great dividend stream.
+TSLX is a great value right now.